jessedeans/Ebay_Used_Cars_Analysis/README.md

 - `postalCode` - The postal code for the location of the vehicle.
 - `lastSeenOnline` - When the crawler saw this ad last online.
 ## Shoutout
 This notebook is based on a guided project from [Dataquest](https://www.dataquest.io), an online platform to learn Data Analysis and Data Science.
-The learning goal of the project was to review pandas and cleaning data
+The learning goal of the project was to review pandas and cleaning data.
+I add a few parts to the guided project that I've picked up on my own including sorting databases.